 What you should know

-MSD injuries from handling heavy concrete and stone block products do not usually occur because of a ‘one-off’ lift.
+MSD injuries from handling heavy concrete and stone block products do not usually occur because of a 'one-off' lift.
 The injuries usually arise from ongoing repetition of the work and posture during the lifting.
 These factors can create excessive stresses and strains on the body, which can cause damage to muscles and tendons.
-Workers are particularly at risk if they are repetitively handling blocks heavier than 20 kg.
+Workers are particularly at risk if they are repetitively handling heavier blocks.